 One such advanced wound care treatment is Hyperbaric Oxygen Therapy (HBOT).
 Tissue prone to or affected by necrosis needs increased oxygen to heal correctly.
 Hyperbaric oxygen therapy (or hyperbaric oxygen treatment) involves exposing the body to 100% oxygen at greater than normal pressure.
 This therapy helps to speed up the healing of surgical wounds and prevent complications such as necrosis.
 Studies have shown that by increasing oxygenation, oxygen-deficient tissue is given life again.

 For more information regarding your specific wound, please contact us to schedule a visit to your R3 Wound Care & Hyperbarics nearest location.
+We have locations in the Dallas, Fort Worth, San Antonio and Houston areas of Texas.
 Our wound care specialists at the clinic will assess your condition and then recommend the right treatment plan for you.